The third ESC open call and its challenge for wave #2031 Spring-Summer is here!

 ESC Wave #2031, SS is curated by JOEY RAMONE & VVOVVA.

 The submission period starts on April 19 and ends on August 15.
-The selected artists will be notified by email and published in an online exhibition on the VVOVVA blog on September 15.
+The selected artists will be notified by email and published in an online exhibition at VVOVVA on September 15.